fbraem/kwai-api/README.md

 `releases` folder and a symbolic link `current`.
 The symbolic link will point to the latest deployed application code.
 The shared folder contains folders and files that will be shared between different releases.
-In this folder the config folder is used to store `config.php`.
-Use `config.dist.php` to create a config.php for this installation.
+In this folder the config folder is used to store `.kwai`.
+Use `.kwai.dist` to create a .kwai file for this installation.

 In the public_path, the api php entry files will be copied into the api folder.
 These files will be overwritten on each deploy.
 In the public path an autoload